LukasLichten/Datalink/README.md

  - `apps` has to be and array (or ommitted), each app MUST contain a `path` (path to the executable, either an absolute linux or windows path (remember, json also uses `\` as escape character, so `\\` above is only one, and the correct way of doing it), or a relative path relative to the `AppData\Roaming\Datalink` folder) and an args array
+ - `post_app` is a single app struct (as defined above), or null/omitted
+ - `notes` an additional field, should contain a string.
+Is not read by the bridge, and only used by you to for example note a version number for this config.

 ### Game Status Notification